College softball rankings: 3 takeaways from the latest NFCA poll | NCAA.com

 Since taking over the DI NFCA rankings last week, Oklahoma has only further solidified its place as the No. 1 team in the country by continuing to take down ranked opponents.
 UCLA remained in the No. 2 spot in this week's poll, despite sweeping its series with Oregon State, while previously-No. 3 Washington dropped just one spot following a loss to unranked Utah.
 Alabama moved into the No. 3 spot after sweeping then-No. 6 Florida as the Gators dropped down to No. 7.
-Arizona was the only other team to drop more than one spot in the Top 10, slipping from No. 5 to No. 7.
+Arizona also moved from No. 7 to No. 5.
 Other than a little movement within the middle 10 teams, little changed from last week's rankings.
 Here's everything you need to know about the latest rankings and what they could mean for the reminder of the softball season:

 FULL RANKINGS: Top 25 softball teams